Hugo-ter-Doest/brill-pos-tagger/README.md

 ```

 # Adding a predicate
 Predicates are defined in module <code>lib/Predicate.js</code>.
-In that file a function must be created that serves as predicate.
-A predicate accepts a tagged sentence, the current position in the sentence that is being tagged, and the outcome(s) of the predicate.
+In that file
+a function must be created that serves as predicate.
+A predicate accepts a
+tagged sentence, the current position in the sentence that should be tagged, and
+ the
+ outcome(s) of the predicate.
 An example of a predicate that checks the category of the current word:
 ```
 function current_word_is_tag(tagged_sentence, i, parameter) {
   return(tagged_sentence[i][0] === parameter);